RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-milestones-and-signals.md

 5. Add a _Milestone_ node.
-Note that for the _Milestone_ to be triggered by the _Signal End Event_ we created earlier, the _Signal Ref_ of the event should have the exact same name as the _Name_ of the _Milestone_.
+Set its name to _Dispute Received_.
+Bear in mind that for the _Milestone_ to be triggered by the _Signal End Event_ we created earlier, the _Signal Ref_ of the event should have the exact same name as the _Name_ of the _Milestone_ (which we've done - both are _Dispute Received_).
 We set the condition to trigger when the `fraudData` case file item is not `null`. _Note that triggering the Milestone only activates it, it does not complete it.
 A Milestone is completed when its Condition is met._

-  **Note**: You can set the `Condition` of a _Milestone_ in the _Assignments_ properties of  the _Milestone_ node.
+  **Also note**: You can set the `Condition` of a _Milestone_ in the _Assignments_ properties of  the _Milestone_ node.
 Simply select the node, and click on the `Assignments` field of the property editor (the panel on the right side of the screen).
 This will open the _Data Input/Output Assignments_ editor.
 The data-input `Condition` should already be listed.
 In the _Source_ field, select `Constant`, and type (or paste) the condition expression.

   | Name            | Value     |
   | --------------- |:-------------:|